-19. Household Waste Recycling Centres
+W7.
+Household Waste Recycling Centres

-The County Council has a statutory duty, as Waste Disposal Authority, to provide Household Waste Recycling Centres (HWRCs) for householders within Norfolk to dispose of their waste.
-There are 20 HWRCs in the county in 2017.
+W7.1 The County Council has a statutory duty, as Waste Disposal Authority, to provide Household Waste Recycling Centres (HWRCs) for householders within Norfolk to dispose of their waste.
+There are 20 HWRCs in the county in 2018.

-A number of the HWRCs can at times suffer from constraints such as size restrictions and peaktime queues.
+W7.2 A number of the HWRCs can at times suffer from constraints such as size restrictions and peak-time queues.
 Modern sites offer an improved recycling service, and the County Council would wish to consider the potential for upgrading more of its current sites, or construct new replacements sites, to these higher standards when opportunities emerge.

-Significant housing and employment growth is planned for Norfolk over the next twenty years.
+W7.3 Significant housing and employment growth is planned for Norfolk over the next twenty years.
 In the light of future housing growth and the desire to improve some existing sites, the County Council will continually be reviewing the current distribution, adequacy and number of HWRCs in the county.
 Improvements to existing sites and/or new sites may be required as the major housing growth planned for Norfolk is delivered.

-It is important to note that the upgrading of current HWRC sites and the construction of new sites is dependent on both the County Council finding suitable sites and securing necessary finance to purchase or lease the land, and to construct/improve the site.
-However, as relatively little capital funding is currently available for major HWRC improvement works, all potential opportunities to secure suitable sites and/or section 106 planning gain through the planning system will be explored.
+W7.4 It is important to note that the upgrading of current HWRC sites and the construction of new sites is dependent on both the County Council finding suitable sites and securing necessary finance to purchase or lease the land, and to construct/improve the site.

-Although most potential HWRC improvements or new HWRC locations will be consistent with Policy WP3, there may be cases where there is a demand for a HWRC in a certain area, but no suitable sites are available.
+W7.5 Although most potential HWRC improvements or new HWRC locations will be consistent with Policy WP3, there may be cases where there is a demand for a HWRC in a certain area, but no suitable sites are available.
 In these cases, Policy WP7 will allow an appropriate proposal to be determined positively.